Emilio E. Huyke Coliseum

 Emilio E. Huyke Coliseum (Spanish: Coliseo Emilio E. Huyke) is an indoor sporting arena located in Humacao, Puerto Rico.
 The coliseum is named after sports writer and former Secretary of the Puerto Rico Olympic Committee, Emilio E. Huyke.

 The coliseum's seating capacity is 1,500 seats.
 It is used mostly for Volleyball and basketball as the home arena of the Caciques de Humacao.
+Is located within the Osvaldo Gil sports complex.